Best USB adapter for travel in 2026

 Best overall

-Epicka delivers unbelievable value for money with this 75W GaN travel adapter.
+Epicka packs a punch with this powerful 75W GaN travel adapter.
 There are three USB-C PD 3.0 and two USB-A QC 3.0 ports.
 You get four switchable plug types that work in over 200 countries around the world.
 Epicka provides a two-year warranty.

 Best swappable plugs

-UGREEN's take on an international charger features much sturdier swappable plugs than the usual springy pins we see on other travel adapters.
+UGREEN's international charger has much sturdier swappable plugs than the usual springy pins we see on travel adapters.
 This 65W GaN charger comes with one USB-A and two USB-C fast charging ports and is a lot more compact than other options.

 Bets flat adapter